Welcome

 The Deadline for Making an Application to Receive an Absentee Ballot by Mail is:

-5:00 PM on the fifth day before the election – August 8, 2024
+5:00 PM on the fifth day before the election – October 31, 2024

 *Voters who are indefinitely confined due to age, illness, infirmity, or disability may not be required to provide a photo ID.
 If this applies to you, contact your municipal clerk regarding the deadlines for requesting and submitting an absentee ballot.
 Special absentee voting application provisions apply to electors who are indefinitely confined, in the military, hospitalized, or serving as a sequestered juror.
 If this applies to you, contact your municipal clerk regarding the deadlines for requesting and submitting an absentee ballot.